 Within a morning store-specific planograms can be created for any category that maintain the merchandise principles defined by the merchandiser who built the plan, yet which are each individually tailored to the store they are assigned to.
 Better yet, the assortment hasn’t been changed!
 So, there’s no extra pressure on the supply chain or difficult conversations with category management as the existing distribution profile is maintained.

+How big is the difference then?
 To date, RELEX customers have found that approximately 30% of their planogrammed product positions change as they move from those built-on average data to those adjusted to store-specific data.
-Products failing to meet defined minimum days of supply on store shelves can be reduced by over 50% across a 250-store chain and investment in stock that is sitting on-shelf for more than one month is typically reduced by over 1%.
+And that’s not all.
+They have also seen reduction in stock-holding and increase in on-shelf availability.

 Stay on top of the latest trends in retail planning